fetchai/docs-archived/docs/tutorials/fet1.md

 - Non-fungible tokens (NFT): These are like collectables, as they cannot be split; you can't cut a baseball collector's card and have two that are worth 50% of the original.
 One of the most well-known of these is [Cryptokitties](https://www.cryptokitties.co/).
 Most non-fungible tokens are [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).
 - Fungible tokens (FT): Fungible can be split, and are used for most token issuance.
 The circulating supply, the issuance foundation and the list of where the tokens are are held and enforced by a smart contract.
 Most fungible tokens on Ethereum, including non-native FET tokens, are based on [ERC20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

-In this tutorial, we are going to deploy a simple fungible token contract and make some calls to it.
-We will then transfer some of our new tokens to some owners.
+In this tutorial, we are going to develop a fungible token contract.

 !!! note
     As Fetch.ai smart contracts do not have implicit addresses (as in Ethereum), the function signatures are slightly different, but the overall functionality remains the same.